bixiangpeng/HiSIF-DTA/README.md

    python test_for_DTA.py --model TDNet --dataset davis  or python test_for_CPI.py --model BUNet --dataset Human
    ```
-   :bulb: Please note that before making predictions, in addition to placing the pre-trained model parameter files in the correct location, it is also necessary to place the required data files mentioned in the previous section in the appropriate location.
+   :bulb: Note that before making predictions, in addition to placing the pre-trained model parameter files in the correct location, it is also necessary to place the required data files mentioned in the previous section in the appropriate location.
 ## Results
 ---
 * ### Experimental results